raboley/the-heroes-journey/source/index.html.md

 pdd is automated using a webhook which on every commit pushed to GitHub notifies 0pdd who then creates/closes issues based on puzzles left in the repository.
 It is a pretty simple implementation and works almost instantly.
 Just have follow the documentation posted on their [pdd in action page](https://www.yegor256.com/2017/04/05/pdd-in-action.html).

 > Note: I had a lot of trouble getting it to work originally when following the instructions, but that is because there were all sorts of malformed puzzles in my code (that I didn't write).
 It should just work seemlessly as long as you don't have malformed puzzles.
 An issue is that in the webhook history it will return 200s whether the puzzles are all good, or malformed, so you won't have any idea that something is wrong until you run pdd locally.

+## More on PDD Workflow

+The best way to see and understand pdd is to [watch the webinar](https://www.yegor256.com/2017/04/05/pdd-in-action.html) that explains it, and talks about 0pdd, the service that creates and closes issues in github based on puzzles left in documents.

 # Generate Infrastructure Diagrams from Terraform With CloudCraft